magma/magma/docs/readmes/contributing/contribute_onboarding.md

 **Howto**

 1. Follow the [prerequisites guide](https://magma.github.io/magma/docs/next/basics/prerequisites) and install all development tools, up to but not including the "Build/Deploy Tooling" section
-2. (Optional) If you opt to use IntelliJ IDEA as your local IDE, follow the instructions in the "Set up IntelliJ" section below before you proceed
+2. (Optional) If you opt to use IntelliJ IDEA as your local IDE, follow the instructions in the [Set up IntelliJ](#set-up-intellij) section below before you proceed
 3. Run all Orc8r tests
     1. Via Docker build script: `cd ${MAGMA_ROOT}/orc8r/cloud/docker && ./build.py -t ; noti`
     2. [Via IntelliJ](https://magma.github.io/magma/docs/orc8r/dev_testing#testing-tips)